litstack/litstack/docs/docs/crud/models.md

 ## Controller (authorization)

-A controller has been created in which the authorization for all operation is specified.
+A controller has been created in which the authorization for all operations is specified.
 Operations can be `create`, `read`, `update`, `delete`.

 ```php
 public function authorize(FjordUser $user, string $operation): bool